The Grills and Smokers That True Pitmasters Love

 The new youngster at the block

-Chefs are waxing poetic approximately the Kudu, a newfangled contraption inspired using South African grills’ layout.
+Chefs are waxing poetic about the Kudu, a newfangled contraption inspired by South African grills’ layouts.
 Chef Katie Button of Curate in Asheville praises it for its flexibility.
-“It’s essentially charcoal powered cellular variety top, and I find it irresistible for anything wherein you need the warmth coming from simplest under,” she says.
+“It’s essentially charcoal-powered cellular variety top, and I find it irresistible for anything wherein you need the warmth coming from simplest under,” she says.

 The Kudu has an open base for the coals and diffusion of attachments, including a grilling grate, a solid iron skillet, and a rotisserie that everyone joins and swings over the coal’s adjustable heights.
 Apart from fashionable-difficulty grilling, “I’ve made eggs, pancakes, and even paella to exquisite success with the Kudu,” Button says.
 The cherry on the pinnacle is its quick meeting and disassembly, making the Kudu perfect for camping trips.